Anti-Japan protests reignite across China on occupation anniversary

 JAPANESE FIRMS HUNKER DOWN

-U.S. Defence Secretary Leon Panetta, visiting China to promote stronger Sino-U.S. military ties, again called for calm and restraint.
+U.S. Defense Secretary Leon Panetta, visiting China to promote stronger Sino-U.S. military ties, again called for calm and restraint.
 Washington has said it will not take sides.

 China said it wanted a peaceful outcome.
 "We still hope for a peaceful and negotiated solution to this issue and we hope to work together and work well with the Japanese government," Defence Minister Liang Guanglie said after meeting Panetta.